Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Lifecycle_of_reactive_effects.md

-# Lifecycle of reactive Effects
+# How an Effect’s lifecycle is different from a component’s?
+Lifecycle of reactive Effects

 ==Effects have a different lifecycle from components.
 Components may _mount_, _update_, or _unmount_.
 An Effect can only do two things: to _start synchronizing_ something, and later to _stop synchronizing_ it.
 This cycle can happen multiple times if your Effect depends on props and state that change over time.
 React provides a linter rule to check that you’ve specified your Effect’s dependencies correctly.
 This keeps your Effect synchronized to the latest props and state.==